-This rifle is offered in chamberings for both .177 and .22 caliber pellets and it features a two-stage adjustable trigger.
-Stoeger says the .22 caliber version can reach speeds of 1,000 fps and the .177 a blistering 1,200 fps.
-That's some serious speed for an air gun.
-This rifle is fully ambidextrous and is mounted with a 3-9x40mm scope, a picatinny rail for accessories and even spacers for the stock to adjust the fit to each shooter's frame.
+This rifle is offered in chambering for both .177 and .22 caliber pellets and features a two-stage adjustable trigger.
+Stoeger says the .22 caliber can reach speeds of 1,000 fps and the .177 a blistering 1,200 fps.
+This rifle is fully ambidextrous and mounted with a 3-9x40mm scope, a Picatinny rail, and spacers for the stock to adjust the fit to each shooter's frame.

 Benjamin Marauder PCP-Powered Multi-Shot

-This bolt-action pellet rifle is available in .22, .25 and .177 calibers.
+This bolt-action pellet rifle is available in .22, .25, and .177 calibers.
 As the PCP indicates, this is a pre-charged pneumatic air rifle that can deliver up to 1,000 fps speeds on target.
-This rifle is quiet, ambidextrous and exceedingly accurate.
+This rifle is quiet, ambidextrous, and exceedingly accurate.
 The magazine holds up to 10 rounds allowing you to get a second shot on target quickly and easily.
-It also has an adjustable, match grade trigger.
-This is one of the more expensive smaller caliber airguns on the market, but it's also a very well made firearm from Crosman and one that's sure to serve you well for years to come.
+It also has an adjustable, match-grade trigger.
+This airgun is one of the more expensive small caliber airguns on the market, but it's also a very well-made firearm from Crosman and sure to serve you well for years to come.

 Seneca Dragon Claw PCP Air Rifle

-If you're looking for a big bore airgun for BIG game, this is probably the top rifle to consider.
-The Dragon Claw is a .50 caliber air rifle looks like a cross between an over-and-under shotgun and a traditional elephant rifle.
-Don't let the looks fool you, this rifle has been used to take everything from whitetail deer to dangerous game like cape buffalo.
-This rifle features a beautiful wood stock and forend, a raised cheeckpiece, a pressure gauge for the dual air chambers and a scope rail.
+This is the top rifle to consider if you're looking for a big-bore airgun for BIG game.
+The Dragon Claw is a .50 caliber air rifle that looks like a cross between an over-and-under shotgun and a traditional elephant rifle.
+Don't let the looks fool you.
+This rifle has taken everything from whitetail deer to dangerous game like cape buffalo.
+This rifle features a beautiful wood stock and forend, a raised cheekpiece, a pressure gauge for the dual air chambers, and a scope rail.
 In addition to bullets, it also fires arrows at great speed.
 Perfect for the archery enthusiast who feels like they've run out of challenges in the deer woods.

 Gamo Big Bore TC-45

-This gun may look more like a spear gun or something from a science fiction movie, but this single-shot PCP rifle pushes a .45 caliber pellet out at 900 fps, making it a solid larger caliber hunting gun.
-Gamo says this rifle can easily reach distances of 100 yards, which is pretty darn impressive for an air gun.
-This rifle has a two-stage trigger and the barrel is 24 inches long to help with accuracy.
-A sound suppressor is integrated into that barrel to help not only protect your ears but also to keep impact on the wildlife in your area to a minimum.
+This gun looks more like a spear gun or something from a science fiction movie.
+Still, this single-shot PCP rifle pushes a .45 caliber pellet out at 900 fps, making it a solid larger caliber hunting gun.
+Gamo says this rifle can easily reach 100 yards, which is pretty impressive for an air gun.
+This rifle has a two-stage trigger, and the barrel is 24 inches long to help with accuracy.
+A sound suppressor in the barrel protects your ears and keeps the impact on the wildlife in your area to a minimum.
 At $1,000 MSRP, this rifle isn't cheap, but it has gotten outstanding user reviews for performance.

-Aside from having a really cool name, the PCP Piledriver is another big bore air rifle chambered for either .45 or .50 caliber and it delivers blistering muzzle velocities of 850-900 fps delivering a maximum energy of up to 800-foot pounds.
+Aside from having a cool name, the PCP Piledriver is another big-bore air rifle chambered for either .45 or .50 caliber.
+It delivers blistering muzzle velocities of 850-900 fps giving a maximum energy of up to 800-foot pounds.
 That's some serious power for an air rifle.
 We also just like the look of this one with the bullpup design and side lever action.
-The 33-inch barrel is going to ensure some great accuracy at a distance too.
+The 33-inch barrel will also ensure some great accuracy at a distance.
 This rifle should put plenty of hogs and deer in the freezer season after season.
-It has an optics rail and picatinny mounts for the optics of your choice.
-These guns start around $1,100, but Hatsan has developed a great reputation for quality that is hard to beat.
+It has an optics rail and Picatinny mounts for the optics of your choice.
+These guns start at around $1,100, but Hatsan has developed an excellent reputation for quality that is hard to beat.